project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/108-mark-drewell-raising-20m-to-build-uks-biggest-regenerative-farm.md

 ---
-title: 108 Mark Drewell, raising £20M to build UK's biggest regenerative farm
+title: 108 Mark Drewell Raising 20m To Build Uks Biggest Regenerative Farm
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-03-16)